Nginx does not keep asking DNS just because your upstream keeps changing.

 </html>

-Success!
-We have definitively reproduced the failure.
-Nginx is stuck sending traffic to the now-defunct .10 address, completely unaware the service lives on at .11.
+Now we have the real failure.
+Nginx is stuck sending traffic to .10, even though the service lives at .11.

 The

-resolverDirective: This directive tells Nginx which DNS server to use for runtime queries.
-Crucially, Nginx uses its own highly performant, non-blocking resolver, so these queries won’t stall the event loop.
-For Docker, the internal resolver at127.0.0.11is perfect.
-We also add thevalidparameter to control the cache TTL, overriding whatever the DNS server provides.Using a Variable: The trigger for runtime resolution is using a variable in the
+resolverDirective: This tells Nginx which DNS server to use for runtime queries.
+Nginx uses its own non-blocking resolver, so these lookups do not stall the event loop.
+In Docker, the internal resolver is127.0.0.11.
+Thevalidparameter controls the cache TTL.Using a Variable: A variable in

 Here is the corrected nginx.good.conf: